Thousands ring in the new year aboard ATVs in Florence County

 FLORENCE COUNTY, S.C.
 (WBTW)– For many, New Year’s Eve means going out on the town or holding a party at home.
-For some, though, it means a chance to get down and dirty in some fresh mud.
+For others, it’s a chance to get down and dirty in some fresh mud.

 River Neck Acres ATV Park is hosting its annual “New Year’s at the Neck” party Friday through Sunday.
 Campsites and cabins filled up as RVs with four-wheelers in tow lined up at the gates.